Kelthagas/pinterested-project/README.md

 Things you may want to cover:

-* Ruby version:
+* Ruby version: 2.4.0

 * System dependencies

 * Configuration

-* Database creation
+* Database creation: Using Devise

 * Database initialization